 4) Find Yourself

 During a marriage, we often compromise so much that we have forgotten about our own hopes and desires.
-There is a “you” without your spouse.
+There is a you without your spouse.
 One way to discover who you are and what you want to do is to remember how you played as a child.
-Let me ask you, what were your dreams?
-Did you want to be something special when you were growing up?
+What were your dreams?
+What did you want to be?
 What did you enjoy doing?

 To find yourself, it is necessary to step through the fear, out of your comfort zone and just start doing things.
 You will never know what you like and do not like until you try it.
 Write a list of at least 100 things that you would like to do.
 Each week choose at least one thing on that list and go out and do it.
 It could be as simple as dining alone or something adventurous, such as zip-lining.